Coup d'Etat (G-Dragon album): Commercial performance

 Tracks from Coup d'Etat topped major Korean music sites such as MelOn, Mnet, Bugs, Naver, and Olleh.
 A total of seven tracks were placed from one to seven on the Mnet charts upon release, while six tracks from Coup d'Etat were also placed within the top 10 of the Gaon Singles Charts with "Who You?" being number one.
 Up to August 2016, the album has sold over 6.2 million copies of digital downloads.
 Coup d'Etat was the third best-selling digital album on Melon of 2013.
 The album also topped the iTunes charts in several countries.

 On September 10, it was revealed the physical album had received pre-orders in excess of 300,000 copies in South Korea.
 The album eventually debuted at number one in the Gaon Albums Chart and went on to be number one on the same chart for the month of September after selling 198,489 copies.
 Coup d'Etat, Pt.
 1 debuted at number 182 in the US Billboard 200 charts with first week sales of more than 2,000 copies.
 Pt.
 1 also topped Billboard World Album Chart, while Pt.
 2 held the second spot.
 On the Heatseekers Albums chart, the first and second parts debuted at number three and five, respectively.
 Coup d'Etat made G-Dragon, along with boy band Shinee, be the first Korean act to enter Billboards Year-end World Albums Artists.

 Coup d'Etat debuted at number eleven in the Oricon Albums Chart in Japan with an estimated total of 11,150 copies sold during its first week of release.
 The Japanese version of the album named Coup d'Etat + One of a Kind & Heartbreaker debuted at number two on the same chart.

 Critical reception

 In a review for MTV, Alexis Stephens wrote that G-Dragon "created a post-modern pastiche of worldwide pop idol sounds" that at times "feels like empty calories".
-Jeff Benjamin and Jessica Oak of Billboard felt that the album "establishes that K-pop stars are no different than pop stars of the West and, really, no different than everyday people strugging with insecurities, relationships and proving one's maturity perhaps just a bit prematurely."
+Jeff Benjamin and Jessica Oak of Billboard felt that the album "establishes that K-pop stars are no different than pop stars of the West and, really, no different than everyday people struggling with insecurities, relationships and proving one's maturity perhaps just a bit prematurely."
 David Jeffries of AllMusic noted that G-Dragon "set his sights on America" with this album, and declared that, "when this flashy and slick effort goes deep", the listener will be shocked.

 Jon Caramanica of The New York Times expressed that "K-pop is gloriously synthetic, and G-Dragon is a miraculous canvas to work with.
 He morphs easily into almost any style, he moves with panache and confidence, and he has a perpetual sense of theater about him."
 The critic also noted that Coup d'Etat "is perhaps the K-pop album with America most heavily on its mind and in its credits."